gonum/exp/dframe/README.md

 // New creates a new in-memory data frame with the provided memory schema. func New(schema *arrow.Schema, opts ...Option) (*Frame, error) { ... }

+// FromArrays creates a new data frame from the provided schema and arrays. func FromArrays(schema *arrow.Schema, arrs []array.Interface, opts ...Option) (*Frame, error) { ... }

+// FromCols creates a new data frame from the provided schema and columns. func FromCols(cols []array.Column, opts ...Option) (*Frame, error) { ... }

 // FromTable creates a new data frame from the provided arrow table. func FromTable(tbl array.Table, opts ...Option) (*Frame, error) { ... }
 ```